ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

 ## API Documentation
 Provide information on how the API is documented:

-- Link to Swagger
-- Examples on how to use the API
+- RestDocs - explain how it works and how to use it

 ## Installation and Running
 Step-by-step guide for setup: